 d.
 Nonoperational registrations for standard POVs are valid for 3 months (6 months for RVs) or, by exception, up to 12 months.
-Requests for nonoperational registrations for more than 3 months (respectively 6 months, but no more than 12 months) require the approval of the USAG commander or the USAFE/AFAFRICA wing commander in the area in which the applicant is assigned.
-If a request is approved, the applicant will take a copy of the approved request, AE Form 190-1AA, the license plates, and the prescribed fee to the local FRS.
-Requests for additional nonoperational registrations must be approved by the USAG commander or the USAFE/AFAFRICA wing commander in the area in which the applicant is assigned.
-These commanders may delegate approval authority to the DES, the deputy DES, or the SF commander.
-No further delegation of signature authority is authorized.
+Requests for nonoperational registrations for more than 3 months (respectively 6 months, but no more than 12 months) require the approval of the first O5 commander, or civilian equivalent, in the POV owner's chain of command.
+If a request is approved, the applicant will take a copy of the approved AEA Form 190-1AI, AEA Form 190-1AA, and the license plates to the local FRS and pay the prescribed, nonrefundable fee.
+Requests for additional nonoperational registrations must be approved by the first O5 commander, or civilian equivalent, in the POV owner's chain of command.
+No delegation is authorized.